CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Implementing

 To address these requirements, we develop a procedure that can transform \emph{any} base table from standard tabular priors into a valid causal dataset, illustrated by \cref{fig:prior-sampling}: \stepindicator{i} retrieve a base table with $N$ rows from either a large library of tabular data\footnote{We use 337 OpenML tables \citep{bischl2021cc18}, checked to avoid leakage, totaling over $10^9$ feature values.} or synthesize it (details in \cref{appx:prior_generation}); \stepindicator{ii} randomly select columns with a varying number of covariates as $\vect{X}$; \stepindicator{iii} pick two other columns, relabel them as $\mu_0(\vect{X}), \mu_1(\vect{X})$; \stepindicator{iv} optionally add zero-mean noise to $\mu_0(\vect{X})$ and $\mu_1(\vect{X})$ to obtain $Y_0$ and $Y_1$, or simply set $Y_0 = \mu_0(\vect{X})$ and $Y_1 = \mu_1(\vect{X})$; these four steps simulate samples from the joint distribution $(\vect{X}, Y_0, Y_1)$; \stepindicator{v} generate a random function $f$, leveraging similar synthetic functions as in \citet{hollmann2023tabpfn} to map covariates to their treatment logits; \stepindicator{vi} sample binary treatments $T \sim \bernoulli \lpar \sigmoid\lpar f(\vect{X})\rpar \rpar$; \stepindicator{vii} finally, form the observed outcomes $Y := Y_T$.

 \looseness=-1 The procedure above ``simulates'' a collection $\{t^{(n)}, \vect{x}^{(n)}, \mu_0^{(n)}, \mu_1^{(n)}, y^{(n)}\}_{n=1}^N$ from an underlying DGP that can be used to sample the observational data and obtain CEPOs necessary for training (recall \cref{fig:training_figure}).
 This approach guarantees strong ignorability \emph{by design}: since treatment $T$ is determined solely from $\vect{X}$, it is conditionally independent from the potential outcomes $Y_0, Y_1$.
-Additionally, by applying the sigmoid function, we ensure $0 < P(T=1 \mid \vect{X}) < 1$, satisfying positivity.
+Additionally, by applying the sigmoid function, we ensure $0 < \dist\lpar T=1 \given \vect{X}\rpar < 1$, satisfying positivity.
 While this procedure primarily targets binary treatments, it can naturally extend to finite discrete treatments.

-For the diversity aspect of $\metaprior$, we rely on the empirical success of existing tabular foundation models and the deliberate design in our generation process.
+For the diversity aspect of $\pi$, we rely on the empirical success of existing tabular foundation models and the deliberate design in our generation process.
 Sampling covariates directly from a mix of real and synthetic tables yields data that is more likely to reflect the scenarios the model will face at inference.
 We assume no distributional assumptions on covariates and potential outcomes. \cref{appx:prior_generation} details additional mechanisms for controlling treatment effect heterogeneity and positivity in our synthetic DGPs, as well as the detailed configurations of the prior-generation process.

 \xhdr{Model Architecture \& Parallel Training} We model $q_\theta$ using a PFN‑style transformer encoder that receives a sequence of row tokens as \emph{context} (i.e., $\data_\obs$), where each token embeds a triplet $(t^{(n)},\vect{x}^{(n)},y^{(n)})$.
 At every iteration, we embed $B_Q$ batched \emph{query} tokens $(t,\vect{x})$.
-We then apply 20 layers of self‑attention and MLP layers, followed by a final projection layer to get $q_\theta\lpar \cdot \mid \vect{x}, t, \data_\obs \rpar$ for all the $(t,\vect{x})$ pairs in the batched query.
-The transformer uses the asymmetric masking used in PFNs: both context and query tokens attend only to the context tokens, ensuring that the predicted CEPO‑PPDs are mutually independent.
+We then apply 20 layers of self‑attention and MLP layers, followed by a final projection layer to get $q_\theta\lpar \cdot \given \vect{x}, t, \data_\obs \rpar$ for all the $(t,\vect{x})$ pairs in the batched query.
+The transformer uses the asymmetric masking: query tokens cannot attend to each other and attend only to context tokens, so predictions are conditionally independent given the context.